Kaachi: 2020–2023: "Your Turn", "Photo Magic", lineup changes and disbandment

 On 23 July 2021, FrontRow Records confirmed that Dani's contract had expired and that she would leave the group, with Dani also making a statement on her social media accounts about her departure.
 On 19 August, they released their third single "The One Thing", the first as a trio since Dani's departure from the group.
 Kaachi appeared at the Joy Ruckus Club's New Beginnings with K-Pop Superfest festival on 27 August, where they premiered the song "Extra Special", which would be officially released on 2 September.
 On 25 October 2021, the group released their fifth single, "Get Up", along with a music video.
 The song is a remake of a song by Baby Vox of the same name, and was also performed at the Joy Ruckus Club's New Beginnings with K-pop Superfest earlier in the year.
 The group performed live at the London New Year's Day Parade 2022 on 1 January, where they sang "Get Up".

 In July 2022, the group performed at the TLP Summer Con in Tenerife.
 On 2 September, a statement was posted onto Kaachi's social media pages stating that Coco had left the group.
 In November, they participated in STAR IZ BORN; a virtual reality K-Pop festival in Metaverse.

 On 1 January 2023, the duo performed the song "The One Thing" at the London New Year's Day Parade.

-On 28 February 2023, the group had officially disbanded after members Nicole and Chunseo decided to depart from the group and the label.
+On 28 February 2023, Kaachi officially disbanded, after its remaining members Nicole and Chunseo decided to depart from the group and the label.

-On 28 February 2023, Nicole, Chunseo (Ruth), and Coco will still do music alongside with each other with their independent group ATTI.
+Nicole, Chunseo (Ruth) and Coco continue to work alongside each other in their independent group ATTI.